openvinotoolkit/open_model_zoo/models/public/yolact-resnet50-fpn-pytorch/yolact-resnet50-fpn-pytorch.md

 ### Original Model

 1. Detection scores, name: `conf`.
-Contains predicted bounding-boxes classes in a range [0, 80].
+Contains score distribution over all classes in the [0,1] range .
 The model was trained on the Microsoft\* COCO dataset version with 80 categories of objects, 0 class is for background.
 Output shape is [1, 19248, 81] in [B, N, C] format, where
 - `B` - batch size,
 - `N` - number of detected boxes,
 - `C` - number of classes.